drscotthawley/NASH_time_align/README.md

 ## Desired Skill-Sets
 - Anybody actually used Beat Detective much? ;-) I haven't in probably a decade
 - Usual ML skills: Python proficiency, ability to read instructions & train a model, evaluate a model
+- thinking up a cool name for the project? ;-)
 - ...more?

 ## Questions For You